rgladwell/imap-upload/README.md

   --google-takeout-language=GOOGLE_TAKEOUT_LANGUAGE
                         [Use specific language.
-Supported languages: 'en es ca de'. default: en]
+Supported languages: 'en es ca de'. default: en] --maximum-size-exceeded-are-warnings
+                        Treat 'maximum size exceeded messages' as warnings and not as errors.
   --debug               Debug: Make some error messages more verbose.
   --dry-run             Do not perform IMAP writing actions
 ```